 Jade Peak is the main peak of Jade Mountain.
 With an elevation of nearly 4000 meters (about 13,000 feet), it is not only the highest peak in Taiwan, but also the highest one in eastern China.
 In the winter, Jade Peak is often capped with thick snow which makes the entire peak shine like stainless jade, hence its name.
 At the top of Jade Peak, one can overlook the Taiwan Strait and the Pacific Ocean.
 Owing to its height and steepness, Jade Peak is recognized as the most prominent of Taiwan’s ‘Ten Peaks’.

 Incoming search terms:

-- jade mountain taiwan
+- guide to climb jade mountain taiwan